 Mercury source files must be named *.m.
-Each Mercury source file should contain a single Mercury module whose module name should be the same as the filename without the ‘.m’ extension.
+Each Mercury source file should contain a single Mercury module whose module name should be (although it does not have to be) the same as the filename without the ‘.m’ extension.

 The Mercury implementation uses a variety of intermediate files, which are described below.
 But all you really need to know is how to name source files.
 For historical reasons, the default behaviour is for intermediate files to be created in the current directory, but if you use the ‘--use-subdirs’ option to ‘mmc’ or ‘mmake’, all these intermediate files will be created in a Mercury subdirectory, where you can happily ignore them.
 Thus you may wish to skip the rest of this chapter.